 Don’t get confused by form.
 The form is just a fancy word for the shape of a room.
-While you often won’t be able to change or choose the form of a room, you should adjust how the room is styled based on the form.
+While you often won’t be able to change the form of a room, you can adjust the interior design to give it your own personal style.

 Light takes into account both how light enters the room through windows and how you choose to light the room.
 The quality of light in any given room dramatically impacts how your design and color choices will impact the room.

-Think of line as the perimeter or line around the form/shape of the room.
-The lines in a room help to inform the character just as much as the form.
+When it comes to interior design, think of a “line” as the perimeter or line around the form/shape of the room.
+The straight lines in a room help to inform the character and particular style just as much as the form.

 Pattern isn’t common in all design types, but it really stands out in the design types that it is in.
 An example of a pattern is wallpaper or other types of patterns on walls, ceilings, and floors.

 Texture shouldn’t be confused with pattern because it’s not the room’s texture so much as it is the texture of different items throughout the room.
 Consider texture as the way that objects feel throughout the room.

 Space is one of the simplest to measure because it accounts for simply the room’s length and width.
 The empty space is like a blank canvas.
 It will change the way that you lay flooring, light fixtures, and other elements.

 To Hire or to DIY My Home Design?

 After hearing some of the different interior design styles and design elements, do you think you’ll be able to handle the interior design of your home, or will you need to hire it out?
 There are obviously several factors to consider.